Former Sikorsky president killed in Arizona plane crash

-A former president of Sikorsky Aircraft was identified on Saturday as one of two people killed when a vintage military plane crashed in Arizona on Friday, authorities said.
+Feb 6 A former president of the Sikorsky Aircraft Corp was identified on Saturday as one of two people killed when a vintage military plane crashed in Arizona on Friday, authorities said.

 The Pinal County Sheriff's Office said Jeffrey Pino, 61, of Chandler, Arizona, died in the crash in Maricopa, about 30 miles south of Phoenix.

-Pino served as president of Sikorsky Aircraft Corp., a Connecticut-based unit of Lockheed Martin Corp that builds helicopters, from 2006 to 2012, according to a company newsletter.
+Pino served as president of Sikorsky, a Connecticut-based unit of Lockheed Martin Corp that builds helicopters, from 2006 to 2012, according to a company newsletter.

-Sikorsky's current president, Dan Schultz, said Pino would be remembered as "a leader, pioneer, innovator and advocate."

-"During his six years as President of Sikorsky, Jeff brought personal energy and passion for aviation innovation to our industry," Schultz said in a statement.

 At the time of the crash, Pino was vice chairman of XTI Aircraft Co, a closely held aviation company based in Denver.